Divine Lotus Flower and its Splendid Healing Power

 • You might get riches from fair means.

-You can hope to get a proofing meaning not only for the lotus flower but also for its fruit.
+You can hope to get proof of the meaning of the lotus flower and its fruit.

 For instance, if you see yourself eating lotus fruit, you might be recognized in religion or society.